 5. Fiat Chrysler – Manufacturing

 Fiat Chrysler Automobiles is an Italian-controlled multinational corporation, incorporated in the Netherlands.
 They are currently the world’s seventh-largest automaker with 225 587 employees.
-Fiat Chrysler adopted a single EHS platform to manage data across 40 countries using an EHS software platform that included a mobile platform and app.
+Fiat Chrysler adopted a single HSE platform to manage data across 40 countries using an EHS software platform that included a mobile platform and app.

 They experienced an increased efficiency of KPI collection and greater consistency in reporting across enterprise-wide metrics.
 The software allowed them real-time access to 1 000 indicators and dashboards.